mac641/tab-split-merger/docs/docs.md

 ### Help
 This option is always visible.
-By clicking it, you will be redirected to this README file.
+By clicking it, you will be redirected to this Documentation file.

 ### Set max window threshold
 This option is always visible.